Lee Kiefer: Early life

+Fencing career

+Kiefer attended the University of Notre Dame, where she fenced for the Fighting Irish and graduated in 2017.

-Kiefer earned a bronze medal in Women's foil at the 2011 World Fencing Championships.
+Kiefer earned a bronze medal in women's foil at the 2011 World Fencing Championships.
 She placed 5th at the 2012 London Olympic Games, after losing to eventual silver medalist Arianna Errigo in the quarter final, 15–10.
 In the 2014–15 season she climbed her first World Cup podium with a silver medal in Saint-Maur.
 She went on to win the Algiers World Cup in early 2015 after defeating world No.1 Arianna Errigo, who had prevailed over her in Saint-Maur.
-By winning at the 2014 NCAA Fencing National Championships, she joined male fencer Gerek Meinhardt and swimmer Emma Reaney as part of the 2nd Notre Dame Fighting Irish trio to be named individual national champion in a single year and the 4th to be either individual national champion or national athlete of the year in a single year.
+By winning at the 2014 NCAA Fencing Championships, she joined her future husband, male fencer Gerek Meinhardt and swimmer Emma Reaney as part of the 2nd Notre Dame Fighting Irish trio to be named individual national champion in a single year and the 4th to be either individual national champion or national athlete of the year in a single year.

 Following her win at the Long Beach Grand Prix on March 18, 2017, she moved into #1 in FIE world rankings, becoming the first American woman to hold the #1 position.
 She qualified to represent the United States in fencing at the 2020 Olympics in Tokyo in 2021 and reached the final in the individual foil.
-In the final, she defeated Inna Deriglazova, the defending champion, with a score of 15–13 to win gold.
-She is the first American, male or female, to win the gold medal in Olympic individual foil.
+In the final, she defeated Inna Deriglazova, the defending champion from Russia, with a score of 15–13 to win gold, becoming the first American, male or female, to win the gold medal in Olympic individual foil.